nathan-snyk/My-Cloud-Demo/README.md

 # Snyk-Cloud-Demo

 This is a vulnerable by design repository for demonstrating Snyk Cloud.
-Do not deploy this in production
+Do not deploy this in production.

 ## Deployment